-Wyoming receives the minimum allocation of 21st CCLC funds, currently \$5.6 million for FY16.
-The WDE will set-aside the allowable 2% for grant administration, 3% for state activities and 95% of funds will flow through to local subgrantees.
-Keeping the maximum amount of funds flowing to local programs with a direct impact on children and youth is a priority.
+Wyoming receives the minimum allocation of 21st CCLC funds, currently \$6.17 million for FY21.
+The WDE will set-aside the allowable 2% for grant administration, 3-5% for state activities and 93-95% of funds will flow through to local subgrantees.
+While WDE is committed to maximizing flow through funds, the evolving afterschool and summer learning landscape requires rigorous attention to capacity-building and systems that increase efficient and effective grant implementation.

 Grant Administration (2%): This set-aside supports a 1.0 FTE Program Consultant that manages subgrantee compliance and coordinates with other agency staff around state education agency compliance.
-Additionally, funds are used for peer reviewer stipends and professional development for the Program Consultant that includes state education agency meeting hosted by United States Department of Education.
+Additionally, funds are used for peer reviewer stipends and professional development for the Program Consultant that includes state education agency meetings hosted by the United States Department of Education.

 Sec.
-4203(c)(3) State Activities (3%): State activities will be based on needs assessment activities with a purpose of creating, supporting, and building effective programs for children, youth, their families and the communities served.
+4203(c)(3) State Activities (3-5%): State activities will be based on a needs assessment of supports needed by subgrantees in the areas of technical assistance, capacity-building, professional development, monitoring and program evaluation.
 The needs assessment includes surveys of stakeholders, data analysis of program evaluation, ongoing consultation with groups around the state including the 21st CCLC advisory, and priorities of the Wyoming Governor and State Superintendent of Education.
 All state activities will be clearly aligned to 21st CCLC, state and local goals and measurable outcomes to create clarity and relevance for subgrantee and stakeholders and to promote links to resources that already exist in the communities.